WorkofAditya/PhisherMan/README.md

 # PhisherMan
-This is an advance Python script designed for educational purposes, specifically for phishing.
+This is an advance Python script designed for educational purposes, **DO NOT USE IT for unauthorized access, phishing, or criminal activity.
-I do not assume any responsibilities for how this script is utilized.
+I do not assume any responsibilities for how this script is utilized.**
 If you appreciate the script, kindly consider starring this repository.
 Your support is immensely valued.
 Thank you for using this script.
 ## Installation